-The Internet of Things (IoT) and digital transformation have opened the doors to what should be limitless transparency across the most complex supply chains.
+The Internet of Things (IoT) and digital transformation have opened the doors to what should be limitless transparency and Supply Chain visibility, even across the most complex supply chains.
 It would seem that the Fourth Industrial Revolution (4IR) and Industry 4.0 would demand its implementation.

 I’ve worked for major manufacturers in CPG, Automotive, and Defense Contracting, and I can honestly say that some of the largest organizations are nowhere near accomplishing this.
 In the past 5 years, I’ve found myself constantly asking the question, “Isn’t there some sort of software that can do that?”.